Former Sheriff's Deputy Charged With Murder Of Child Killed In Traffic Accident

 Topline:

 L.A.
 County District Attorney George Gascón announced the arrest of an L.A.
 County sheriff's deputy in the death of a 12-year-old boy in November 2021.
-At the time, the deputy was involved in a crash, while driving at least 90 miles per hour in a school zone.
+At the time, the deputy was involved in a crash while speeding in a school zone.

-Former sheriff deputy Ricardo Castro allegedly t-boned a car at an estimated 90 mph in a 25 mph school zone.
+The crash: Former sheriff's deputy Ricardo Castro allegedly T-boned a car at an estimated 90 mph in a 25 mph school zone.
 The 19-year-old female driver of the car that was hit was severely injured.
 The passenger, her 12 year-old brother Isaiah Rodriguez, was also severely injured and later died at the hospital.

-According to the District Attorney, Castro had a record of traffic accidents and tickets for speeding.
-He was a passenger in another fatal car crash three months prior to the accident.
+The backstory: Castro had a record of traffic accidents and tickets for speeding, according to the DA.
+He was a passenger in another fatal car crash three months before the accident.
 Since the accident, he has been dismissed from the L.A.
-County Sheriff's department.
+County Sheriff's Department.

-Castro is being held at the Twin Tower Correctional Facility in Los Angeles on a $2.03 million bail.
-He appeared in court today but his arraignment was continued until March 23.
+What's next?
+Castro is being held at the Twin Tower Correctional Facility in Los Angeles on $2 million bail.
+He appeared in court today, but his arraignment was continued until March 23.
 A bail review hearing is set for February 22.

 -